 Challenge #4: Receiving Actionable Feedback from Employees

-Katharine says it’s crucial that organizations provide a vehicle for employees to feel comfortable reporting information.
+Katharine says it's crucial that organizations provide a vehicle for employees to feel comfortable reporting information.
 Employees are on the front line and are the first to observe safety, security, and facility red flags.
-Allowing employees to submit confidential and discreet tips will alert your organization to an incident sooner rather than later, allowing for more effective mitigation and incident resolution.
+Allowing employees to submit confidential and discreet tips with effective solutions to communication problems in the workplace will alert your organization to an incident sooner rather than later, allowing for more effective mitigation and incident resolution.

 Watch clip 4 of 5 to learn how to empower your employees to submit confidential tips

 Challenge #5: Delivering Faster Resolution to Business Disruptions

 By proactively communicating with employees, ensuring that traveling and lone workers are accounted for, and empowering your workers to submit confidential and discreet tips, your organization is positioned to provide a fast resolution to business disruptions.